Kirili4ik/HWs/README.md

 # Recognizer for handwritten formulas
-A simple handwritten formulas recognizer for visualmath.ru
+A simple handwritten formulas recognizer for www.visualmath.ru